 It is not exactly surprising that we put a hotel under the umbrella of romantic things to do.
 Turndown service, plush linens and a room that has a bed as a centrepiece are surefire ways to keep things spicy.
 However, we included this hotel because of the sublime rooftop lounge.
 A day spent by the pool (which during the summer can be from 7am to 7pm) is a day well spent, provided that you bring enough sunblock and remember that early cocktails need to be paced.
 The view from this hotel of the city is grandiose, sweeping from skyscraper to skyscraper.
 Of course, you and your sweetie get to look down on it all.
 How sweet it is to be in love.

 Recommended for Romantic Things to Do because: Even honeymooners have to get out of bed every once in awhile.
 This rooftop lounge is the perfect place to toast your relationship.

 Courtney's expert tip: After the pool closes and you rinse the chlorine off your skin, stay a moment longer.
 The lounge is open until 2am and Toronto with the lights off never looks better.
-Note that this 16th floor retreat is exclusive so you might need to be a guest to get in (or be really important).

 Ping pong used to be about as cool as shuffleboard.
 Well, we better keep our eye out for a shuffleboard resurgence, because Susan Sarandon made ping pong hot.
 The SPIN clubs have popped up around the US and now Toronto to bring a little friendly competition to cocktail hour.
 This 12,000 foot space has 12 ping pong tables, 2 fully licensed bars, a cocktail menu, a full food menu and a private party room.
 If you have no idea what you are doing, lessons are available.
 If you definitely know what you are doing, you may want to consider a membership.
 Refuel with their "elevated street style" snacks, which change seasonally.